Frequently Asked Questions

 If you have any specific questions you would like to ask regarding our provision, please email email@example.com and your questions will be forwarded to Mrs Sharples

-We will also hold an Entrance Test for Year 9 entry in 2021 on Friday 12 February 2021.
+We plan to hold an Entrance Test for Year 9 entry in 2021 on Friday 12 February 2021.
+However, these arrangements will be confirmed nearer the time depending on the COVID-19 situation.

-Full details of the Entrance Test are available in our Senior Admissions Guide HERE.
+Full details of the Entrance Test are available in our Senior Admissions Guide for 2021 entry.

 We take our time evaluating all elements of the assessment process and all applicants will be informed in writing by the end of January 2021 as to whether or not they have been successful.

-Our Sixth Form Open Evening is on Tuesday 13 October 2020.
+Our Sixth Form Open Evening is a virtual event on Tuesday 13 October 2020.

 Our Deputy Head, with responsibility for Sixth Form, is Sophie Bradshaw.
 Full details of the application process are in our Sixth Form Admissions Guide.
 If you have any specific questions regarding Sixth Form provision, please email email@example.com and your questions will be forwarded to Mrs Bradshaw.